Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

-In this article, the varieties under consideration will be homogeneous spaces of $\SL_n$ (a simply connected semisimple linear algebraic group which is special in the sense of \cite[\S 4.2]{ctsrationality} and satisfies weak approximation).
+In this article, the varieties under consideration will be homogeneous spaces of $\SL_n$ (or more generally, a {\em special}, simply connected semisimple algebraic group that has weak approximation).
 We shall see that in the heart of the proof of each of the main theorems, there lies the use of a Poitou--Tate style duality theorem and the Poitou--Tate sequence.
-Aside from them, the techniques used here are {\it reinterpretation of the Brauer--Manin pairing} by Harari--Szamuely \cite{harari_motives, HS} for the existence of rational points, and by Colliot-Th\'el\`ene--Sansuc--Skorobogatov \cite{ctsDescentII,Skorobogatov1997BeyondTM} for the weak approximation property.
+Aside from them, the techniques used here are the {\em reinterpretation of the Brauer--Manin pairing} by Harari--Szamuely \cite{HSmotive,HShasse} for the existence of rational points, and by Colliot-Th\'el\`ene--Sansuc--Skorobogatov \cite{CTSdescent,SkorobogatovBeyond} for the weak approximation property.

-{\it Acknowledgement.} The author is funded by a "Contrat doctoral sp\'eficique normalien" from \'Ecole normale sup\'erieure de Paris.
-I am grateful to my Ph.
-D. advisor, David Harari, for his guidance and support.
-I also appreciate Jean-Louis Colliot-Th\'el\`ene, Yisheng Tian, and Haowen Zhang for the useful discussions.
+{\em Acknowledgements.} The author is funded by a ``Contrat doctoral sp\'eficique normalien'' from \'Ecole normale sup\'erieure de Paris.
+I am grateful to my PhD advisor, David Harari, for his guidance and support.
+I thank Jean-Louis Colliot-Th\'el\`ene, Yisheng Tian, Haowen Zhang, and Olivier Wittenberg for the relevant discussions.
+I also thank the Laboratoire de Math\'ematiques d'Orsay, Universit\'e Paris-Saclay for the excellent working condition.